bschollnick/QuickBBS/docs/design documents/frontend_design.md

 ### 1.6 Read-only keeps the threat model small

-Because the gallery only reads the albums tree and accepts no uploads (§1.1), the realistic risks today are **hardware failure** and **someone gaining filesystem access they should not have** — not attacks arriving through the application.
+Because the gallery only reads the albums tree and accepts no uploads (Section 1.1), the realistic risks today are **hardware failure** and **someone gaining filesystem access they should not have** — not attacks arriving through the application.
 There is no write path for a request to abuse.